cprime-engineering/cqa-demo/README.md

 ## Architectural Decisions

 All architectural decisions made in the authoring of this repo are captured as a log of [Architecture Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) (ADRs).
-This log can be found in the [adr/en](adr/en) sub directory of this repo.
+This log can be found in the [docs/adr](docs/adr) sub directory of this repo and in our documentation site on GitHub pages.

 Creation of architecural decision records relating to this repo is automated using [adr-tools](https://github.com/npryce/adr-tools).